Sample Changer Manual

 The Setup General screen allows access to screens used for alignment and trouble-shooting

-The numbers in the centres of the screens show, where appropriate, either the current basket position, i.e. the basket position which is aligned with the loading chimney or both the basket and sample position of an individual sample to be loaded.
+The numbers in the centre of the screens show, where appropriate, either the current basket position, i.e. the basket position which is aligned with the loading chimney or both the basket and sample position of an individual sample to be loaded.
 It is possible to select a different position for loading/unloading by using the arrows on either side of this number to change incrementally, or by pressing on the number itself and directly selecting the basket number/sample position desired.

 Loading/Unloading Baskets